Ride Concepts Traverse - Women's Review

 Weight

-Weighing in at 895 grams for the pair in a US8.5, these were by far the heaviest shoes we tested. weighing 18 grams more than the next heaviest shoe and 266 grams more than the lightest shoe we tested.
+Weighing in at 895-grams for the pair in a US8.5, these were by far the heaviest shoes we tested. weighing 18 grams more than the next heaviest shoe and 266 grams more than the lightest shoes we tested.
 Due to their weight, they score lowest in the weight category.
 However, we do not think they felt all that heavy on their feet.
-That being said, weight can add up over the miles, and cross country riders will want to look at lighter models.
+That being said, weight can add up over the miles, and cross-country riders will want to look at lighter models.

 Value

-Our testers feel the Ride Concepts Traverse offer exceptional value for the price, at just a few dollars more than the other similar shoes we tested, they offer better protection and significantly improved stiffness, control and stability.
+Our testers feel the Traverse offer exceptional value for the price.
+At just a few dollars more than the other similar shoes we tested, they provide better protection and significantly improved stiffness, control, and stability.

 Conclusion

-The Ride Concepts Traverse is a favorite shoe our review due to its comfort and breathability, foot protection, stability, and control it offers over the pedals, and exceptional hiking properties.
-It's outstanding performance when the trails get rowdy make it our hands-down choice, earning it our Editors' Choice for technical trail riding.
+The Ride Concepts Traverse is a favorite shoe in our review due to its comfort and breathability, foot protection, stability and control it offers over the pedals, and exceptional hiking properties.
+Its outstanding performance when the trails get rowdy makes it our hands-down choice, making it our favorite for technical trail riding.